claucece/programming-exercises/notes/hackers_delight.md

 the integers themselves are often called fixed point numbers.
 Real numbers on computers (which may have fractional parts) are often called "floating point" numbers.

+### Floating Point Arithmetic

+Floating point arithmetic derives its name from something that happens when you use exponential notation.
+Consider the number 123: it can be written using exponential notation as:

+* 1.23 * 10^2
+* 12.3 * 10^1
+* 123 * 10^0
+* .123 * 10^3
+* 1230 * 10^-1

+All of these representations of the number 123 are numerically equivalent.
+They differ only in their "normalization": where the decimal point appears in the first number.
+In each case, the number before the multiplication operator ("*") represents the significant figures in the number (which distinguish it from other numbers with the same normalization and exponent); we will call this number the "significand" (also called the "mantissa" in other texts, which call the exponent the "characteristic").

+Notice how the decimal point "floats" within the number as the exponent is changed.
+This phenomenon gives floating point numbers their name.
+Only two of the representations of the number 123 above are in any kind of standard form.
+The first representation, 1.23 * 10^2, is in a form called "scientific notation", and is distinguished by the normalization of the significand:

+    in scientific notation, the significand is always a number greater than or equal to 1 and less than 10.

+Standard computer normalization for floating point numbers follows the fourth form in the list above:

+    the significand is greater than or equal to .1, and is always less than 1.

+Of course, in a binary computer, all numbers are stored in base 2 instead of base 10; for this reason, the normalization of a binary floating point number simply requires that there be no leading zeroes after the binary point (just as the decimal point separates the 100 place from the 10-1 place, the binary point separates the 20 place from the 2-1 place).